2gis/mapsapi/src/doc/en/manual/dg-label.md

 #### Options

-When you call the <code>bindLabel</code> method, you can set the following options for the ToolTip:
+When you call the <code>bindLabel</code> method, you can set the following options for the tooltip:

 <table>
     <thead>